dedoussis/AWS-Assume-Role/README.md

 # Assume IAM role script for AWS

-As a user of an AWS account, use this bash script to assume any given IAM role within the account.
+As a user of an AWS account, use this zsh script to assume any given IAM role within the account.
 Includes step of MFA authentication.

 ## Usage